 Notification of decisions emailed to applicants.
 AAUW is not able to honor requests for earlier notification.

-Career Development Grants are open to women who:
+Career Development Grants are open to women, including people who identify as women, who:

 - are U.S. citizens or permanent residents.